lbechberger/MLinPractice/Documentation.md

 To achieve to only keep the core words of a tweet, we used the following data cleaning methods:

-*1. Removing punctuation and digits*
+1. *Removing punctuation and digits*

 We knew that tweets can sometimes use extensive punctuation, which would be a problem for later features and/or the tokenizer, since it detects punctuation as a token too.
 We chose to remove any written digits as well to only keep strings.
 With the help of the ```string``` package, we filtered out most punctuation and digits, namely: ```['!"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~0123456789] ``` .
 But we also had to add some other special characters that the package did not pick up, and were still being present after the cleaning: ``` [’—”“↓'] ``` .